How A Black Female Innovative Business Leader Is Leading Digital Marketing For Nonprofits

 More and more, businesses have realized the importance of digital marketing in reaching their target audiences.
 But what about non-profits?
 Enterprising business leaders are stepping up to provide innovative solutions that allow these organizations to compete in a digital world.

 Here is one such leader and her work in helping these non-profits and new ventures thrive online.

 So without further ado, let’s meet Tonika Bruce!

 Tonika Bruce is a business innovator who has taken on the challenge of leading digital marketing for new ventures and non-profits.
 She saw an opportunity to help these organizations bridge the gap between them and their potential donors or customers and seized it.

-She is the founder and CEO of Lead Nicely Inc, a company helping new businesses and non-profit organizations, such as associations, schools, Christian Ministries establish an online presence and launch effective marketing campaigns.
+She is the founder and CEO of Lead Nicely Inc. a company helping new businesses and non-profit organizations, such as associations, schools, and Christian Ministries establish an online presence and launch effective marketing campaigns.

 As an entrepreneur with a passion for leadership, she has founded several ventures with the goal in mind to help people in these industries build business and leadership capacity.
 Currently, she hosts a 3-minute podcast that offers quick inspiration for leadership and business challenges.

 Addressing The Challenges Facing Nonprofits And New Ventures

 There are a few different types of nonprofits, but generally, these are organizations not making money (profit) and exist to serve a social or environmental mission.